-The answer is that you can start another one providing all the requirements of companies house are adhered to.
+The answer is that you can start another business providing all the requirements of Companies House are adhered to.

 What HMRC is keen to prevent, however, is the process known as phoenixing, whereby a liquidated company rises from the ashes with the same or similar name, but within a new limited company structure.